SwedbankPay/developer.swedbankpay.com/payments/index.md

 TODO: Insert image showing the flow of redirect implementation
 ```

-Please visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop) to view our Payment Menu and Redirect implementation in action.
+Please visit our [demoshop][demoshop] to view our Payment Menu and Redirect implementation in action.
 Use the configuration below:

 ```
 TODO: Insert pickture from demoshop showing the following configuration: